acane77/ecc/README.md

-# JACC - Java Code C
+# ECC - Emilia C Compiler

----
+This is my graduation project.

-BY MIYUKI
+Start at October 2017